cretz/teleworker/README.md

 The tests need to run in a Linux environment configured for cgroups and namespace isolation.
 [Vagrant](https://www.vagrantup.com) can be used for this.
 Simply run `vagrant up` followed by `vagrant ssh` to create and start a shell in a VM that can run the tests.
-Once in there, navigate to `/teleworker/tests` and run `go test`.
+Once in there, become root and navigate to `/teleworker/tests` and run `go test`.

 ### Regenerating Protos